 To make the best use of a small-sized kitchen, remember to utilize any vertical space that is available.
 This means placing hooks below the top cabinets to hang mugs, ideally in an easy-to-reach location such as above the countertop.
 You can also consider hanging mugs on the inside of your cabinet doors or hang a rack suited for stemware above the countertop to hang wine glasses.
 Doing this will free up plenty of space in your cabinets.
 If you hang pots and pans on the wall using a ceiling rack, it will create even more free space.

 Do you waste several minutes searching for knives and forks in a pile of cutlery inside various drawers?
-A quick and effortless way to separate different types of cutlery is to insert drawer dividers.
+A quick and effortless way to separate different types of cutlery is to insert drawer dividers or use kitchen drawer organizers.
 This will help organize miscellaneous items and will save you a lot of time.

 Trash the Trash